rmgibbo/wetfe/docs/glossary.md

 : `0 absent` • `1..2 paltry` • `3..4 rudimentary` • `5..6 inferior` • `7..8 unremarkable` • `9..10 respectable` • `11..12 considerable` • `13..14 formidable` • `15..16 phenomenal` • `17..19 prodigious` • `20 miraculous`

 damage, dmg
 : The unit of harm suffered by souls.
-Generally, each point of damage is resolved by transferring one soul chip Ⓢ from the affected being’s health stack to their damage stack.
+Generally, each point of damage is resolved by transferring one soul chip Ⓢ from the affected being’s health deque to their damage deque.
 This process is automatically reversed once sufficient time has elapsed between encounters.
 Damage comes in five types: anatomical, psychological, infernal, celestial, and exotic.

-damage stack
+damage deque
-: The stack of soul chips Ⓢ and affliction chips Ⓐ that represents wounded lifeforce and other impairments.
-The chips of this stack can be readily restored by the abilities of adventurers, and therefore do not generally persist between encounters.
+: The deque of soul chips Ⓢ and affliction chips Ⓐ that represents wounded lifeforce and other impairments.
+The chips of this deque can be readily restored by the abilities of adventurers, and therefore do not generally persist between encounters.

 debuff, enfeeble
 : To cause the enfeeblement of one or more core attributes.